Precision Thin-Film

 What Makes It Different

-- Near-zero cost to scale — syringe pumps, valves, and tool bodies are fabricated in-house on the same platform.
-Adding channels means printing more hardware, not purchasing expensive proprietary components
+- Near-zero cost to scale — syringe pumps, valves, and tool bodies fabricated in-house; adding channels means printing more hardware, not purchasing proprietary components

 Platform Capabilities